 Prerequisites

-Before you begin integration, please ensure you have:
+Before you begin, please ensure you have:

 - API Key: Used in the